b-lukaszuk/haskell_luzne_zadanka/book1/ch10/README.md

 ### Case 2

 <pre>
-foldr max [] "fear is the little death" foldr max ' ' "fear is the little death" -- incorrect accumulator, now it is 'Char' with the lowest possible value for 'Char' (meaningful character in ASCII)
+foldr max [] "fear is the little death" -- incorrect accumulator/reducer, foldr max ' ' "fear is the little death" -- now it is 'Char' -- with the lowest possible value for 'Char' (meaningful character in ASCII)
 </pre>

 ### Case 3